Lovastatin: 7 things you should know

 - Lowers LDL-cholesterol and apolipoprotein B.

-- Secondary reasons for abnormally high cholesterol levels (such as uncontrolled diabetes mellitus, low thyroid levels, alcoholism, liver disease) should be ruled out before starting lovastatin.
+- Secondary reasons for abnormally high cholesterol levels (such as uncontrolled diabetes mellitus, low thyroid levels, alcoholism, and liver disease) should be ruled out before starting lovastatin.

 More about lovastatin

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information